domcek/Project-G53.41/README.md

 - 4_image_generation - generates images of individla observations, can be adjusted for energy range
 - setup_xx - contains settings for 2_extraction scripts, pairing with correct extraction script is necessary (see 0_RUN_ALL.sh)

-## Figures
+## Jupyter notebooks

-All figures of the paper are provided in pdf format under "./figures/".
-They are an output of Jupyter lab notebooks:
+All figures of the paper are provided in pdf format in folder "./figures/".
+They are an output of Jupyter notebooks:

 “./zenodo_g53_tables_figures.ipynb”